FabricMC/fabric-docs/develop/loom/index.md

 - Downloads the client and server jar from official channels for the configured version of Minecraft
 - Merges the client and server jar to produce a merged jar with `@Environment` and `@EnvironmentInterface` annotations
-- Downloads the configured mappings
-- Remaps the merged jar with intermediary mappings to produce an intermediary jar
-- Remaps the merged jar with Yarn mappings to produce a mapped jar
-- Optional: Decompiles the mapped jar to produce a mapped sources jar and linemap, and applies the linemap to the mapped jar
+- Optional: Decompiles the merged jar to produce a sources jar and linemap, and applies the linemap to the merged jar
 - Adds Minecraft dependencies
 - Downloads Minecraft assets
-- Processes and includes mod-augmented dependencies

 ## Caches {#caches}